-The Group's Risk Management Framework (RMF) refers to a collection of policies, standards, procedures (either individually or as they sit within an aligning Framework) which help us to effectively, and equally as important, holistically, manage the risk we face in pursuit of our strategic objectives.
+The SII Group's Risk Management Framework (RMF) refers to a collection of policies, standards, procedures (either individually or as they sit within an aligning Framework) which help us to effectively, and equally as important, holistically, manage the risk we face in pursuit of our strategic objectives.
+The SII Group identifies risks at the level of the sole insurance carrier within the Group.
 The RMF sets out high level ideologies, detailed methodologies, and operational guidance to help employees better understand and effectively manage the risk that they face in their roles.